apache/druid/docs/development/extensions-core/kafka-supervisor-reference.md

 impressions, you will set `topic` to `clicks|impressions` in the IO config.
 If new topics are added to the cluster that match the regex, druid will automatically start ingesting from those new topics.
 If you enable multi-topic ingestion for a datasource, downgrading will cause the ingestion to fail for that datasource.

+When ingesting from multiple topics, the partitions are assigned based on the hashcode of topic and the id of the partition within that topic.
+The partition assignment might not be uniform across all the tasks.
+It's also assumed that partitions across individual topics have similar load.
+It is recommended that you have a higher number of partitions for a high load topic and a lower number of partitions for a low load topic.
+Assuming that you want to ingest from both high and low load topic in the same supervisor.

 ## More on consumerProperties